irenecelebrin/web-services-and-applications/project/README.md

 Final project for the course "Web services and applications", Higher Diploma in Computing for Data Analytics, ATU Galway Mayo, 2026.

-The project is a REST API created for the admins of the sports association Slackline Ireland to manage member registrations, subscriptions and emergency contacts.
+The project is a REST API and web application created for the admins of the sports association Slackline Ireland to manage member registrations, subscriptions and emergency contacts.

 ## The project: Slackline Ireland memberships